Nintendo, PlayStation and Xbox games and accessories up to 50 percent of at PNP Games

 PNP Games’ Boxing Week sale has Nintendo Switch, PS4, PS5, Xbox One, and Xbox Series S/X titles up to 50 percent off, as shared by @Lbabinz on Twitter.

-It’s worth noting that all the titles mentioned below are physical titles, and PNP Games’ sale doesn’t offer any digital games.
+It’s worth noting that all the games mentioned below are physical titles, and PNP Games’ sale doesn’t offer any digital games.

 Check out some of the deals from the sale below: